-An increased sensation of smell is also experienced by pregnant women and when nauseous odors like food, perfume, smoke and coffee they will feel nauseated.
+An increased sense of smell is also experienced by pregnant women and when nauseous odors like food, perfume, smoke, and coffee they will feel nauseated.
 I also experience this and most of the time the smell that I liked smelling before becomes the hated one.

 8. Sensitive and Sore Nipples

 After conception, you will notice some changes in your breasts.
-Again, the rise of hormones in your body changes breast tissues and increases the blood flow.
-The hormonal level can cause sore or sensitive nipple.
-These changes are enjoyable for other women, but can be very painful to others too.
+Again, the rise of hormones in your body changes breast tissues and increases blood flow.
+The hormonal level can cause sore or sensitive nipples.
+These changes are enjoyable for other women but can be very painful to others too.
 Do not worry that much, during the next stages of pregnancy and there’s a new surge of hormones, the pain will go away.

 9. Tender Breasts

 After conception, tender or swollen breasts are the early symptoms of pregnancy.
-The development of milk-producing cells and milk ducts will cause your breasts become tender, swollen or sensitive to touch.
-Burning sensation, throbbing, tingling and itchiness can also be felt.
-The breasts will also become bigger; change its shape and size.
+The development of milk-producing cells and milk ducts will cause your breasts to become tender, swollen, or sensitive to touch.
+Burning sensation, throbbing, tingling, and itchiness can also be felt.
+The breasts will also become bigger; change their shape and size.

 10. Vivid Dreams